-The R. John Rath Prize, a cash award, is given annually for the best article published in the Austrian History Yearbook.
-(The exception is the first award, for which articles in both the 2001 and the 2002 issues were eligible.)
+The R. John Rath Prize, a cash award, is given annually (for the most part) for the best article published in the Austrian History Yearbook.
 It is funded by the estate of the longtime Habsburg scholar and founding editor of the AHY, R. John Rath (1910-2001), and by contributions in his memory.

 - 2016-17: Stephen A. Walsh, "Liberalism at High Latitudes: The Politics of Polar Exploration in the Habsburg Monarchy" (Vol. 47).